 Once the IP of the device is set, user may login the device by simply typing the Ip address of device.

 NOTE 1: TLM default firmware runs with DHCP off and expects an IP lease.
-If user need static IP or prefers DHCP on during start up, additional firmware is available.
+If user needs static IP or prefers DHCP on during start up, it can easily be configured from the the web interface.

 Simply write IP of the device to the http client.
 Google Chrome is suggested to use.
 Login screen will pop up.